flattermann/TCE-Relay/README.md

 # TCE-Relay
-Updates prices in TCE from EDDB
+Updates prices in TCE from EDDB/EDDN

 ### What is it
 TCE-Relay is a helper tool for the TCE MK II, the Trading Computer Extension for Elite Dangerous.

 https://forums.frontier.co.uk/showthread.php/223056-RELEASE-Trade-Computer-Extension-Mk-II

-It's a utility to update your TCE market prices to the EDDB values.
+It's a utility to update your TCE market prices to the EDDB/EDDN values.
 You can update all known stations at once and only older prices will be overwritten.

 ### Installation